ShadoWxShinigamI/GPT-Dataset-Helper/README.md

 ## Disclaimer
 This is a simple tool and should be used with caution.
 It is not recommended to use it to generate large datasets for fine-tuning.
+This is only for times when you need to verify and edit the synthetic data that you get from claude.
+If you want an automated solution, this is not the right tool for you.